a-sheryshov/java-filmorate/README.md

 # java-filmorate

-Filmorate is an API service that helps you chose a movie to watch.
+Filmorate is an API service that helps you choose a movie to watch.

 STORAGING IN DB SOON!
 DB SCHEME ->